PotatoSniper/Potato_Bot/README.md

   **sell_slippage**: Sell slippage

   **target_owner**: Leave It as is, bot will automatically fetch this.
-If bot failed to fetch owner address then you need to manually enter it here
+If bot failed to fetch owner address then you need to manually enter it here.
+Only For Mempool Mode.

   **⚠️ Do Not Change These Parameters⚠️**<br>
   **router**: "0x10ED43C718714eb63d5aA57B78B54704E256024E" <br>